limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ```
 # curl -s 192.168.36.3/dev/ | sed '49,55!d' | awk -F': ' '{ print $2 }' | sed -r -e 's/(<br>)+<!--/:/' -e 's/-->/:::::/' > hashes.txt && john --format=raw-sha1 --wordlist=/usr/share/wordlists/rockyou.txt hashes.txt
-...
+…
 nick@bulldogindustries.com:bulldog:::::
 sarah@bulldogindustries.com:bulldoglover:::::
 ```

-Thank goodness authentication is required to use the web shell.
+Thank goodness authentication is a must to use the web shell.

 ![screenshot-3](/assets/images/posts/bulldog-walkthrough/screenshot-3.png)

 ### Django Site Administration

-Let's use one of the credentials (`nick:bulldog`) and see if we can authenticate with the server in order to use the web shell.
+Let's use one of the credentials (`nick:bulldog`) and see if we can authenticate with the server to use the web shell.

 ![screenshot-4](/assets/images/posts/bulldog-walkthrough/screenshot-4.png)

 ![screenshot-5](/assets/images/posts/bulldog-walkthrough/screenshot-5.png)

-We see that a session with the site has been established.
+We saw a session established with the site.
 Now, are we able to use the web shell by going to `/dev/shell`?

 ![screenshot-6](/assets/images/posts/bulldog-walkthrough/screenshot-6.png)

 Sweet.
-However, it appeared that only certain commands were allowed.
+The web shell appeared to restrict itself to certain commands.

 ### Command Substitution